 Electronic document management systems are the true structure of healthcare providers using electronic health records.
 This is where the documents are stored online in one secure location, allowing medical practices to view and edit a patient’s full medical record in a single place.

-At Record Nations, we help to connect healthcare providers with the ideal EDMS for storing and managing their electronic health records.
+At Record Nations, we help to connect healthcare providers with the ideal DMS for storing and managing their electronic health records.
 Whether you run a small medical practice of several physicians, or a large hospital filled with doctors from all ends of the specialist spectrum, our medical record storage services make the transition toward a paperless system for your EHRs a smooth one.

 With benefits ranging from improved accessibility to patient records, to minimized storage costs and even PHR systems to help simplify patient-doctor communications, an increasing number of healthcare providers are turning to electronic health records as their primary method of managing medical records.

 If you are considering implementing EHRs into your medical practice, be sure to keep these final few considerations in mind as well:

 - Storage Requirements – With paper medical records, physicians often keep a personal archive of notes in addition to the office archive of records.
 Since the amount of storage required for these paper records grows at a rate of about 20-25% each year, many companies instead turn to paperless EHRs to meet their medical record storage needs.

 - Storage Capabilities (and Costs) – A storage device for EHRs like an 80 GB hard drive can hold 2.7 million documents and costs only $120.
 In order to store 2.7 million paper documents would require 68 four-drawer file cabinets, and the cost of one cabinet itself is more than $120—reaffirming the potential for EHRs to lower the cost of storage for providers.